anumasif1/bamazon-mysql/README.md

         },
         function (err, res) {
             if (err) throw err;
-            //console.log("item displayed" + customerPick);
-            //console.log(res);

-            //checking if the item is in stock if (totalCost > 0) {
+            if (totalCost > 0) {
                 console.log("Product Sales = " + " " + totalCost);
                 connection.query(

-                    //updating the stock
                     "UPDATE products SET ?
 WHERE ?",
                     [
                         {